chilam27/Stock_Price_Prediction/README.md

 ### [EDA](https://github.com/chilam27/Stock_Price_Prediction/blob/master/P04_EDA.py)

 - To determine whether the stock is good to buy, the first thing I needed to do is to look at the overall trend (long-term) of the stock price history.
 The line graph below shows that the overall trend of this stock is sideways, which is not bad because at least it is not going down.
-The stock had its highest price in 2007 at around $55 and fell rapidly at the end of 2008 to around $12 (probably due to the Great Recession happened in that period).
+The stock had its highest price in 2007 at around $55 and fell rapidly at the end of 2008 to around $12 (probably due to the Great Recession that happened in that period).
 From there, its pattern is quite predictable.
 Based on the graph, assume that there is not an event that causes a severe change to the market (like the current pandemic), the stock is very likely to bounce back up to the $38 price mark.
 I would be very interested in this particular stock if I am a trader compare to an investor.

 <p align="center">
   <img width="900" height="500" src="https://github.com/chilam27/Stock_Price_Prediction/blob/master/readme_image/f17.png">